robinagandhi/swa/pages/github.md

 git status
 ```

 It should report **no** uncommitted changes.
 But it indicates that `Your branch is ahead of 'origin/master' by 1 commit`.
-It means that the local repository master branch has more recent commits than the remote repository master branch.
+It means that the local repository master branch has more recent commits than the **remote** repository master branch.

 To push our local commits to the remote repository (GitHub in this case), we need the git `push` command.
+However, this command will not work until we authenticate with GitHub.
+I recommend that you use `GitHub CLI` to authenticate with GitHub.
+It is a command line tool that allows you to interact with GitHub from the terminal.
+You could also use Github Desktop or other GUI tools, but the CLI is more versatile and powerful.

+- Install [GitHub CLI](https://github.com/cli/cli#installation) on macOS, Windows, or Linux.
+- Once installed, open the command line and enter `gh auth login`, then follow the prompts.
+- When prompted for your preferred protocol for Git operations, select HTTPS.
+- When asked if you would like to authenticate to Git with your GitHub credentials, enter `Y`.

-With this command, we need to indicate the name of the remote repository followed by the name of the local repository branch that has updates to be pushed.
+After a successful authentication, to issue the `push` command, we need to indicate the name of the remote repository followed by the name of the local repository branch that has updates to be pushed.
 Do you remember the name of our remote repository and the main branch?

 > **Questions**
 > - What is the default name of the remote repository?